eduMFA/eduMFA/READ_BEFORE_UPDATE.md

         * Replace all occurrences of `privacyideaserver_read` in `policy.action` with `edumfaserver_read`
         * Replace all occurrences of `privacyideaserver_write` in `policy.action` with `edumfaserver_write`
         * Replace all occurrences of `privacyidea.` in `smsgateway.providermodule` with `edumfa.`

+## eduMFA 1.0.0

+* Add option to enroll passkeys
+* Add option to include description in user notifications
+* Add containers as release artifacts
+* Add option to filter the user_token_number on a given range instead of constant
+* Add option to use the `Remote-User` header behind a reverse proxy